Skip to main content

 For those new to Docker, see Docker's installation guide and the manual on running a Docker container.

-When using Ubuntu 22.04 or newer, installing the required dependencies is necessary.
-These dependencies can be installed using the package manager.
+When using Ubuntu 22.04 Linux or newer, you need to install the software packages required to use the OpenWRT build tools.
+These can be installed using the packager manager.

 tip

-See the OpenWRT Build System Setup instructions for details on what packages need to be installed.
+Please see the OpenWRT Build System Setup instructions for details on which packages need to be installed and the commands to run for installation.

 git clone https://github.com/OnionIoT/openwrt-sdk-wrapper.git